Sosuke-Aizen-212/Smart-Finance-Tracker/README.md

    python finance_tracker.py

 4. **Interact**
-   Follow the on-screen menu prompts—type 1 to add income, 3 for a summary, etc.
+   Follow the on-screen menu prompts—
+   Type 1 to add income
+   Type 2 to add expense
+   Type 3 for a summary&breakdown
+   Type 4 to View All Transactions
+   Type 5 to Save & Exit
+   Type 6 to Export Summary to New CSV

 ## OUTPUT